-Dr. Sailon seeks to achieve beautiful, natural-looking results whenever he operates.
+Dr. Sailon seeks to provide you with natural-looking results whenever he operates.
 Obtaining the least amount of visible scarring is an important consideration.
 Follow these guidelines to help your body heal:

 First, let the wound heal!

 Before considering scar management, your wounds have to heal.
-Refer to the guidelines in the incision care section (insert link to incision care section).
+Refer to the guidelines in the incision care section.
 For most incisions, this takes about 2 weeks.
 Dr. Sailon will let you know when to initiate a scar care regimen.

 Protect your scars from the sun

 New scars are particularly sensitive to sun exposure and need to be protected for at least 6 months while they mature.
 Protecting the scar from the sun will reduce discoloration and allow the scar to fade more quickly.
 Consider covering your scars with tape, a band-aid or a hat, if possible.
 Alternatively, plan liberal and frequent use of sunscreen whenever scars are going to be sun-exposed for more than a few minutes.
 Use SPF 30 or greater and reapply every 2 hours.